Body butter bars make perfect formulas for dry, dehydrated skin.

-Step 3: Next pour the mixture into your lotion bar molds and allow to cool.
+Step 3: Next pour the mixture into your lotion bar moulds and allow to cool.

 Nourishing Cocoa Massage Bar

-This is a great body butter recipe that makes a lovely massage bar, just the right consistency not too greasy and not too hard.
+This is a great massage bar for dry skin, just the right consistency not too greasy, not too hard.

 The article on body butter, looks at the hardness of the different butters.